eegkno/CUDA_by_practice/01_CUDA-Background/README.md

 Introduction
 -------------
 This is an introduction to learn CUDA.
-I used a lot of references to learn the basics about CUDA, all of them are included in the file **00_References.pdf**.
+I used a lot of references to learn the basics about CUDA, all of them are included at the end.
 There is a pdf file that contains the basic theory to start programming in CUDA, as well as a source code to practice the theory explained and its solution.

 -------------